-If the blister has damaged the fiberglass that will need to be repaired with fiberglass cloth cut to match damaged area.
+If the blister has damaged the fiberglass, that will need to be repaired with fiberglass cloth cut to match damaged area.
 There will be an upcoming How To Article that discusses that topic.